NickCH-K/CVRoller/README.md

 * Allow structure file to have comments; omit lines starting with comment character(s?) and update Layout Instructions to match
 * Allow sections to have their own data-in files (especially .bib for citations), then append that data to the main data already read in before processing.
 * Allow data to be read in from JSON or other format rather than spreadsheet
-* Get CSV import working, it's broken
+* Add CSV import
 * Allow commas in version options
+* Import citations from .bib or JSON, format them, order them, display them.
+* Turn 'meat' construction into callable functions for flexibility.

 Small Fixes/Features to Come
 --------------------
 * Currently has heavy reliance on layout file ending lines with \n.
 Be more flexible
-* Turn 'meat' construction into callable functions for flexibility.
 * Add LaTeX-out and Word-out
 * Put in way of locating layout file other than the placeholder hardcoding.
-* Fix ordering that broke when changing data structure
+* Figure out way to allow tables more easily (tables currently work but you have to very oddly stick the table header row in the format option).
+Note this follows from the markdown package's markdown parser requiring a table header.
+* Find all HTML tags in citation formatting and change back to Markdown for the purpose of eventual LaTeX-out and Word-out. <i> and <b> already changed back.
+But are there others?
+* JSON citation input is untested
+* Suppress citeproc-py warnings for unsupported fields when reading in bibtex files

 Big Fixes/Features to Come
 ------------------
-* recognize citation sections by looking for a s['citestyle'] argument and run the relevant attributes through a CSL to generate the item.
-This may require pandoc and/or routing through BiBTeX first?
-Note: https://www.chriskrycho.com/2015/academic-markdown-and-citations.html
 * Allow theming!
 Native themes specific to CVRoller (this actually would be a small fix), or, ideally, working with other CV themes like markdown-cv http://elipapa.github.io/markdown-cv/ or LaTeX moderncv https://www.ctan.org/pkg/moderncv.
 Add theme option to versions.

 Medium/Far Term Fixes and Features to Come
 ----------------------------------
 * Import citations from online databases like ORCID and PubMed
 * Add scheduler so that if run on a server, will regularly check for updates to data and re-generate files
 * Add uploader or FTP so that the generated CVs can be automatically uploaded to a website